All students must take

 At least 2 of these 6 elective courses must be selected from the main field of specialization of the student.
 See below for the list of fields.

 At most 3 of these 6 elective courses can be taken from other schools and institutions, subject to the approval of the student's advisor.

 Only those students who have successfully completed their coursework with at least 3.00 GPA can take the comprehensive exam.

 The comprehensive exam consists of two parts, one written and one oral.
-It is designed to cover the student's main field of specialization which must have either macro-theory or micro-theory underpinnings.
+It is designed to cover the student’s main field of specialization which must have either macro-theory or micro-theory underpinnings or both.